vaguecoder/gorilla-mux/README.md

 type MiddlewareFunc func(http.Handler) http.Handler
 ```

 Typically, the returned handler is a closure which does something with the http.ResponseWriter and http.Request passed to it, and then calls the handler passed as parameter to the MiddlewareFunc.
-This takes advantage of closures being able access variables from the context where they are created, while retaining the signature enforced by the receivers.
+This takes advantage of closures being able to access variables from the context where they are created, while retaining the signature enforced by the receivers.

 A very basic middleware which logs the URI of the request being handled could be written as: